 Constable Luke Finnegan, whilst going nome just before it o'clock, in Thurles, on Tuesday night, was shot at as he was about to enter his house.
 He received 3 autlets, and was conveyed to Dublin for an immediate operation.
 His condition is reported to be critical.
 Armed squads afserwards made a search of the district, entheir way home were held up, questioned, partition, and was found embedded in a and searched.
 Later there was a crashing of glass from shop windows in Friar Street, and this was followed by a volley door appeared to have been the target for of police rifle fire.
 It was thought a mid-several shots.
-While the fusilade was night attack was being made on the local most intense families who had not retired windows before quiet was restored.
+While the fusilade was night attack was being made on the local most intense families who had not retired barracks, but this proved to be incorrect, to bed retreated to the back portion of windows before quiet was restored.
+ARCHBISHOP ON SCENE.